 The youngster was skinned by Suarez for Liverpool's opener and never looked comfortable as the hosts attacked with verve and pace.

 Decent when one-on-one against Maxi but looked rusty and found it difficult when Carroll pulled on to him for aerial challenges.

-The Chelsea captain had a nightmare first-half as he was nutmugged countless times, epecially by Suarez, and was at least partially at fault for all three Liverpool goals.
+The Chelsea captain had a nightmare first half as he was nutmugged countless times, epecially by Suarez, and was at least partially at fault for three Liverpool goals.